hao-fang/ee596_spr2018_lab1/README.md

 ## Lab Checkoff
 * Task 1:
-  * Illustrate the sample dialog of Step 3.3.
+  * Illustrate the sample dialog of Step 3.3 in the [walkthrough](https://hao-fang.github.io/ee596_spr2018/slides/lab_1-walkthrough.pdf).
-  * In Step 3.4, what is the detected intent when you say `how are you`?
+  * In Step 3.4 of in the [walkthrough](https://hao-fang.github.io/ee596_spr2018/slides/lab_1-walkthrough.pdf), what is the detected intent when you say `how are you`?
   * Do you know when you are talking to your bot vs. Alexa?
 * Task 2:
   * Show the configuration of your Alexa Skill Endpoint and the Lambda function `ee596_spr2018_lab1`.